 A welcome from the dean

 Chances are you have a very clear memory of a great teacher who made a life-changing impression on you.
 You may even have memories of more than one such teacher.
-The College of Education at Lipscomb University is ready to help you be exactly that kind of teacher for someone else.
+Lipscomb's College of Education is ready to help you be exactly that kind of teacher for someone else.

 Your education here will prepare you well to walk into a classroom and begin the awe-inspiring work of teaching students.
 On day one.
 We know this is true because our graduates and employers regularly say as much.
 In fact, our graduates consistently rank at the very top of those teachers who produce achievement results in their students in their first two years of teaching.
 Plus, our graduate and employer surveys point to high satisfaction with their preparation and experiences.
 Beyond initial preparation, our opportunities for continued teacher and leadership development at the graduate level are varied and include doctoral level preparation.